fahiid33/42-webserv/README.md

 - **Multiple CGI Handling**: The server can handle multiple CGI types, such as php-CGI, Python, etc., allowing you to integrate various scripting languages seamlessly.

 ## Usage

-To run Webserv, follow these steps:

-1. Compile the source code using a C++98 compatible compiler.

-2. Execute the compiled binary, providing a configuration file as an argument or using the default configuration path.
+    #./webserv [configuration file]
+or if you want to work with the default config
+    #./webserv

-3. The server will start listening on the specified ports and will be ready to accept incoming HTTP requests.
+The server will start listening on the specified ports and will be ready to accept incoming HTTP requests.

-For detailed instructions and examples of the configuration file format, please refer to the [Wiki](https://github.com/yourusername/webserv/wiki).